tremorlabs/tremor-npm/README.md

   <a href="https://www.tremor.so">Website</a>
 </h3>
 <br />
-  <h1>The react library to build dashboards fast</h1>
+  <h1>React components to build charts and dashboards</h1>
 </div>

-[Tremor](https://tremor.so/) provides React components to build charts and dashboards.
+[Tremor](https://tremor.so/) 20+ open-source components built on top of Tailwind CSS to make visualizing data simple again.
 Fully open-source, made by data scientists and software engineers with a sweet spot for design.

 <br />